-A comparison between observed and simulated weekly discharge in the Bhima basin is provided in the Appendix A.1.
-The KGE efficiency values are 0.75, 0.68, 0.54, 0.76, and 0.66 from upstream to downstream stations.
-Supplementary Material.
+A comparison between observed and simulated weekly discharge in the Bhima basin is provided in the Supplementary Material.
 The Kling-Gupta Efficiency (KGE) (Gupta et al., 2009) values are 0.75, 0.68, 0.54, 0.76, and 0.66 from upstream to downstream stations.
 These results and the associated good criterion on water table fluctuations (nRMSE) make us confident that the model simulates rainfall partitioning between discharges and evapotranspiration wells.